rkuma183/wilsonmar.github.io/_posts/2018-05-12-azure-ml-cert.md

 ### Tasks

 <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-70-774.aspx">
-Microsoft's official reference page on the exam</a> lists what tasks are being tested.
+Microsoft's official reference page on the exam</a> lists the tasks being tested.

 PROTIP: Save this page and check off what you're able to do as you learn each one.